-- a) To provide an opportunity to every citizen who wishes to be heard. - b) To recognize citizens as a source of information for decision-making. - c) To provide the public with sufficient and comprehensible information about the Service's mandate, services and programs.
+- a) To provide an opportunity to every citizen who wishes to be heard on issues within the Board's jurisdiction. - b) To recognize citizens as a source of information and education for decision-making.

-- d) To provide a timely and comprehensive response to public requests for information. - e) To address the impacts of Police Service decisions on the community. - f) To ensure the Police Service is kept informed about public opinion and community aspirations. - g) To develop and maintain a trusting, positive, cooperative relationship between the Police Service and its citizens. - h) To improve the quality of Police Service decisions and actions.
+- c) To provide the public with sufficient and comprehensible information about the Service's mandate, services and programs. - d) To provide a timely and comprehensive response to public requests for information. - e) To address the impacts of Police Service decisions on the community. - f) To ensure the Police Service is kept informed about public opinion and community aspirations. - g) To develop and maintain a trusting, positive, cooperative relationship between the Police Service and its citizens. - h) To improve the quality of Police Service decisions and actions.